bblalock/group_size_simulation/indirect_pathway/README.md

 # Indirect Pathway Simulation

-This simulation explores the indirect causal pathway where race affects incarceration risk through economic position.
-In this model, group membership influences economic position, which in turn determines incarceration risk.
+This simulation explores the indirect causal pathway where race affects incarceration rate through economic position.
+In this model, group membership influences economic position, which in turn determines incarceration rate.

 ## Model Specification